-Don’t forget that your developers are also the orchestrators of your supply chain and are the key piece to making sure outsourced and in-house components work together seamlessly.
-These developers can either be part of your operating team if you build your sharing software in-house, or they can be from your software or telematics partner to support you in managing your supply chain.
+Don’t forget that your developers arrange your supply chain and make sure outsourced and in-house components work together.
+They can either be part of your operating team if you build your sharing software in-house, or they can be from your software or telematics partner to support you in managing your supply chain.

 What does reliability look like in action?
 Here are a few examples from the shared mobility space:

 Bounce, the first moped sharing service that entered India, originally had trouble with their in-house tech stack.
-After evaluating where they should focus their efforts on, Bounce decided to shift to the INVERS telematics and fleet data management solution.
-This freed up critical developer resources to further enhance their user experience, build and launch their own electric moped, and ultimately foster a larger user base, more trips, and business growth.
+Once they analyzed where to focus their efforts, Bounce shifted to the INVERS telematics connectivity and fleet data management solution.
+This freed up their developers to further enhance their user experience, build and launch their own electric moped, and ultimately foster a larger user base, more trips, and business growth.

-SHARE NOW, a carsharing joint venture between major OEMs Daimler and BMW, was looking to grow their customer base by offering a wider range of vehicles at different price points.
-SHARE NOW chose INVERS to help them connect and integrate Fiat 500s into their fleet using the CloudBoxx telematics and connectivity solution.
-This resulted in SHARE NOW further expanding the diversity of vehicles available for their customers to use.
+SHARE NOW, a carsharing joint venture between major OEMs Daimler and BMW, wanted to grow their client base by offering a wider range of vehicles at different price points.
+SHARE NOW chose INVERS to help connect and integrate Fiat 500s into their fleet using CloudBoxx telematics and connectivity solutions.
+As a result, SHARE NOW clients have a greater diversity of vehicles available for use.

-MILES, a German-based carsharing service, offers a unique pricing structure to their customers.
-Instead of the standard per minute billing, they offer pricing by the mile.
-MILES also wanted to go the extra mile in addition to their unique pricing model, and further differentiate themselves from the market by providing a better user experience.
+MILES, a German-based carsharing service, offers a unique pricing structure to their clients.
+Instead of the standard per-minute billing, they offer pricing by the mile.
+MILES also wanted to further differentiate themselves through a better user experience.
 They opted to develop their sharing software and booking app in-house and left the vehicle telematics and connectivity details to INVERS.
-With this approach, MILES was able to provide an enhanced customer experience, achieve breakeven in 2020, and add EVs to their fleet.
+MILES was then able to upgrade their client experience, break even in 2020, and add EVs to their fleet.